krateng/maloja/README.md

 ## Features

 * **Self-hosted**: You will always be able to access your data in an easily-parseable format.
 Your library is not synced with any public or official music database, so you can follow your own tagging schema.
-* **Associated Artists**: Compare different artist's popularity in your listening habits including subunits, collaboration projects or solo performances by their members.
+* **Associated Artists**: Compare different artists' popularity in your listening habits including subunits, collaboration projects or solo performances by their members.
 Change these associations at any time without losing any information.
 * **Multi-Artist Tracks**: Some artists often collaborate with others or are listed under "featuring" in the track title.
 Instead of tracking each combination of artists, each individual artist competes in your charts.
 * **Custom Images**: Don't rely on the community to select the best pictures for your favorite artists.
 Upload your own so that your start page looks like you want it to look.
 * **Proxy Scrobble**: No need to fully commit or set up every client twice - you can configure your Maloja server to forward your scrobbles to other services.
 * **Standard-compliant API**: Use existing, mature apps or extensions to scrobble to your Maloja server.
 * **Manual Scrobbling**: Listening to vinyl or elevator background music?
 Simply submit a scrobble with the web interface.
 * **Keep it Simple**: Unlike Last.fm and similar alternatives, Maloja doesn't have social networking, radios, recommendations or any other gimmicks.
-It's a tool to keep track of your listening habits over time.
+It's a tool to keep track of your listening habits over time - and nothing more.

 ## How to install